 Changes to Energy & GHG Emission Savings are expected in the National Construction Code – NCC 2019

-On December 2015, the Council of Australian Governments (COAG) published The National Energy Productivity Plan (NEPP) for the following 15 years,
+In December 2015, the Council of Australian Governments (COAG) published The National Energy Productivity Plan (NEPP) for the next 15 years.

 Here are some useful links that will help you understand better the energy efficiency changes proposed for NCC 2019:

 - Australian Building Codes Board (ABCB): Section J Overhaul – big changes are coming your way!

 - National Energy Productivity Plan Annual Report 2017

 HFM Asset Management & CADDS Energy Partnered to develop a Case Study on Part J of the NCC 2019

 Along with our research partner CADDS Energy, we prepared one of many case studies.
 These studies helped explain the fundamental changes proposed to Part J of the National Construction Code (NCC) 2019 Volume One and supported the Public Comment Draft recently released.

 Australian Building Codes Board has published our Case Study on their website, and it can be downloaded here.

 The case studies used computer modelling to analyse current examples of buildings designed to comply with Part J of the NCC 2016, against the proposed provisions of Part J of the 2019 NCC Volume One.